 You can find romance novels and erotica all over the country.
 These books are safe and can be used to fantasize.
 They are not considered the best literature, no matter how great the writing quality.
 However, they are easily available and don’t carry the stigma of pornographic images and videos.
 It’s surprising what could be considered erotica, and it is growing in popularity and acceptance as a main stream genre of literature.

-This can be seen from the success of Fifty Shades of Grey and similar novels where the erotic tension is high and often explicit.
-Even the teen romances such as the Hunger Games are heavily focused on the physical side of Katniss and Peeta’s relationship with large chunks of the novel devoted to their kissing rather than the death match which should be happening.
-This made us curious as to whether or not reading erotica or romance novels would be considered cheating as pornography has been qualified as cheating before when you were in a relationship.
+You can see this in Fifty Shades of Grey, and other similar novels.
+The erotic tension and sexuality is often high and explicit.
+The teen romances like the Hunger Games, for example, are heavily focused on Katniss’s physical side.
+Large chunks of the novel are devoted to Peeta and Katniss’s kissing.
+We were curious to see if reading romance novels or erotica would be considered cheating since pornography was previously considered cheating when you were in a relationship.

-As we have stated many times before on this blog and in interviews, we think that monogamous relationships and the stigmas that society places on certain fetishes is harmful to open communication within relationships.
-Vale agrees, stating that “I think open communication about sexual needs and fantasies between partners is the key to a long healthy relationship, absolutely.
+We have repeatedly stated on this blog, and in interviews that we believe monogamy and the stigmas society places on certain sexual fetishes are detrimental to open communication between partners.
+Vale also agrees and states that open communication between partners about sexual desires and fantasies is key to a healthy long-lasting relationship.

-This doesn’t mean though that you shouldn’t be considerate of their feelings and give them the time to get used to the idea.
+However, this doesn’t mean you should ignore their feelings or give them time to adjust to the idea.